Updated September 25, 2020

 - Are workers who have recently exhausted their EI regular benefits and are unable to find a job or return to work as a result of COVID-19.

 The online application portal opened on April 6, 2020 and workers are able to apply for the CERB retroactively to March 15, 2020.
-Applications can be made online through Service Canada, CRA My Account, or by an automated toll-free phone number: 1-800-959-2019.
+Applications can be made until September 26, 2020 either online through Service Canada, CRA My Account, or by an automated toll-free phone number: 1-800-959-2019.
 Individuals can apply for the CERB through either Service Canada or Canada Revenue Agency – not both.

 Employment Insurance – Regular Benefits